Surf Forecasts:

 Best Forecast Surf Conditions for Playa de Barrika this week:

-The surf forecast for Playa de Barrika over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 12) at 11PM.
-The primary swell is predicted to be 0.7m and 10s period with a secondary swell of 0.2m and 5s.
-Another secondary swell of 0.7m and 5s is also forecast.
+The surf forecast for Playa de Barrika over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Aug 27) at 8AM.
+The primary swell is predicted to be 1.5m and 8s period.
 The wind is predicted to be glassy as the swell arrives.

 | Wave Type | Time (CEST) & Date | Wave Height & Period |